How to Register Company in USA

 - Ensure you stay on budget

-The decision you make should be one that will meet all the business objectives for your company in the most cost-effective manner without sacrificing quality.
-Big cities in the USA can bring more business to your company but there is more competition.
-Each business is different, so you will need to decide what factors are the most important for your business.
+For example, big cities in the USA can bring more business to your company, but there is more competition.
+Each business is different, so you have to decide which factors weigh more for your business.
 Is it the location?
 Transportation?
 Accessibility to skilled labor?

 Can a Foreign Business Own the US Company?

 If you are interested in tax benefits, like pass-through profit distributions, a foreign citizen should consider an LLC.
 With a regular C corporation, the business is subject to double taxation.
 And, S corporations are off limits for non-citizens as they are not allowed to own any shares.
 This is why many foreign businesses opt to set up LLCs.

 Can a Foreign Resident Work in the US If They Own an LLC or Corporation?

-Foreign citizens cannot receive a salary or compensation for services provided in the United States, unless he or she obtains a work permit issued in the country.
-There are some work permits that will allow a foreign citizen to work for a sponsoring employer only.
+Foreign citizens cannot receive a salary or compensation for services provided in the United States, unless they obtain work permits issued in the country.
+Some work permits will allow a foreign citizen to work for a sponsoring employer only.
 These will not allow you to work for a different and new company that was formed by a foreign citizen.
 That would require a separate permit.

 How Long Does Incorporation Take?

-Processing times will vary between states based on the backlog of work they have.
-Foreign citizens will have to wait for at least 30 days to obtain an EIN in most cases.
+Processing times will vary between states based on their work backlog.
+Foreign citizens have to wait for at least 30 days to obtain an EIN in most cases.
 When you need to obtain a Tax ID, and the directors or owners are non-citizens, it must be filed with a special IRS unit.